CMS Pricing Transparency

 Requesting an estimate

 Patients may request an estimate of anticipated charges.
-Estimates will be provided within 7 business days from the receipt of the request.
-Estimates will be based on the average payment received for the anticipated services to be provided; however, you may request a more personalized estimate.
+Estimates will be provided within 7 business days from the receipt of request.
+Estimates will be based on average historical charges for the anticipated services to be provided; however, you may request a more personalized estimate.
 Patients are encouraged to contact their health plan for information regarding anticipated cost sharing responsibilities.